rossvideo/Catena/sdks/cpp/docs/linux_toolchain.md

 Restart the terminal and run `node -v` to check that node successfully  updated.

 ## Building Catena
-clone the Catena repo and navigate to the build directory
 ```
 cd ~/Catena/sdks/cpp
 mkdir build